There are a ton of scuba diving websites out there. Including ours, of course.

 A big focus of the site and magazine is dive travel and reviews and since I travel to dive, this holds a big appeal for me.
 If you are like me, it is definitely worth checking out.

 OK, not quite a scuba diving website per se, but this is an incredible resource put out by Larry Harris, the diving safety coordinator at the University of Michigan.
 It contains hundreds, if not thousands, of categorized links to every dive subject imaginable.
-It is maintained on a monthly basis and I can only say it has to be a project of love.
+While it hasn't been updated in a while now (2017 according to the site), the links are still a great resource.
+I can only say it has to be a project of love.